tigersizer/cluster-test/cluster-test-05FiringItUp.md

 Be SURE the cluster is running (e.g. check Prometheus metrics or the Grafana dashboard).

-Copy our configuration into it, start it and start it (you MUST be in that directory):
+Copy our configuration into it and start it (you MUST be in that directory):

 ```
     cp ~/cluster-test/ops/conf/application.properties ~/pulsar-manager/pulsar-manager